strata-org/jverify/docs/guide/src/example_usecases.md

 ```

 #### Safely optimize code
-Sometimes we have an algorithm for computing some data, but there's a different algorithm that computes it more quickly, at the cost of being more complex.
-JVerify allows you to prove that the more compliated algorithm behaves the same as the slower once.
+Sometimes we have an algorithm for computing some data, but there's a different algorithm that computes it faster, at the cost of being more complex.
+JVerify allows you to prove that the two algorithms returns the same result.
 Here's an example where that is done for the fibonacci sequence:

 ```java
 {{#include ../../../examples/src/test/java/com/aws/jverify/examples/Fibonacci.java}}